-Area Satisfactory (S) Needs Improvement (N) Unsatisfactory (U) Classroom Citizensh nip - Awarded by Classroom n Teacher Respect I am respectful to everyone.
-I am sometimes disrespectful to others.
-I am often disrespectful to others.
-Rules I follow the rules of the class and school.
-I have to be reminded to follow the rules of the class and school.
-I willfully disobey the rules of the class and school.
-Honesty No matter what the circumstances, honest with others.
-I am sometimes dishonest I am with my teachers, administrators, and others.
-I am often dishonest with my teachers, administrators, and others.
-Preparedness I come prepared to class with textbook, pencil, paper, etc. I generally come prepared to class with textbook, pencil, paper, etc. I seldom come prepared to class with textbook, pencil, paper, etc. Falsification of Excuses I have not falsified excuses.
-N/A I have falsified an excuse.
-Tardiness Contingent upon each teacher's classroom rules.
-Contingent upon each teacher's classroom rules.
-Contingent upon each teacher's classroom rules.
+Area Satisfactory (S) Needs Improvement (N) Unsatisfactory (U) Classroom Citizenship - Awarded by Classroom Teacher Respect I am respectful I am sometimes I am often to everyone. disrespectful disrespectful to others. to others.
+Rules I follow the I have to be l willfully rules of the class reminded to follow disobey the and school. the rules of the rules of the class class and school. and school.
+Honesty No matter what the l am sometimes dishonest l am often dishonest circumstances, I am with my teachers, with my teachers, honest with others. administrators, and others. administrators, and others.
+Preparedness I come prepared I generally come prepared to I seldom come prepared Fiepareuliess to class with textbook. class with textbook, pencil, to class with textbook. pencil, paper, etc. paper, etc. pencii, paper, etc. paper, etc. pencil, paper, etc. Falsification of I have not N/A I have falsified Excuses falsified excuses. an excuse.
+Tardiness Contingent upon each Contingent upon each Contingent upon each teacher's classroom teacher's classroom teacher's classroom rules. rules. rules.

-^{}Students found falsifying excuses will be given a U (unsatisfactory) citizenship grade in each class for which they are absent under that falsified excuse.
+\Students found falsifying excuses will be given a U (unsatisfactory) citizenship grade in each class for which they are absent under that falsified excuse.